7 Best Low Top Basketball Shoes in 2025

 Here at RunRepeat, we give each basketball shoe a chance to be on our feet while hooping on indoor and outdoor courts.
 We try each of them for a considerable period of time before we report every detail.
 However, for us to provide neutral judgments and impressions, we do not owe anyone our reviews because we buy all the shoes with our own money.

 Apart from on-foot tests, we also perform lab tests.
-Here, we measure things like stack heights, insole thickness, base width, platform stiffness and softness, and more.
+Here, we measure things like shock absorption, energy return, stack heights, insole thickness, base width, platform stiffness, traction, and more.
 We also cut the shoes in half and examine every little detail.
 Once we're done, we publish our data-backed, in-depth reviews on our website.

 Best low-top basketball shoes overall